-Reverse mortgages (also called "home equity conversion loans") enable older homeowners to tap into equity without selling their home.
-The lender pays you money based on your home equity amount; you get a lump sum, a payment every month or a line of credit.
-The borrowed money doesn't have to be repaid until the homeowner sells his home, moves out, or passes away.
-You or your estate representative is required to pay back the reverse mortgage loan, interest accrued, and finance charges after your house is sold, or you are no longer living in it.
+Reverse mortgages (also referred to as "home equity conversion loans") give older homeowners the ability to use their built-up home equity without the necessity of selling their home.
+The lender pays you funds determined by your home equity amount; you get a one-time amount, a monthly payment or a line of credit.
+The loan doesn't have to be repaid until the homeowner sells his residence, moves out, or dies.
+When your house sells or you no longer use it as your primary residence, you (or your estate) must pay back the lending institution for the cash you received from the reverse mortgage in addition to interest and other fees.

-The conditions of a reverse mortgage often are being 62 or older, maintaining your house as your main living place, and holding a low remaining mortgage balance or having paid it off.
+The requirements of a reverse mortgage loan generally include being sixty-two or older, maintaining your property as your primary residence, and holding a small remaining mortgage balance or owning your home outright.

-Many homeowners who are on a limited income and find themselves needing additional money find reverse mortgages helpful for their circumstance.
-Rates of interest can be fixed or adjustable and the money is nontaxable and does not affect Medicare or Social Security benefits.
-Your house can never be in danger of being taken away from you by the lending institution or sold without your consent if you live longer than the loan term - even if the current property value creeps under the loan balance.
-Call us at (401) 583-4150 to explore your reverse mortgage options.
+Many homeowners who live on a fixed income and need additional money find reverse mortgages advantageous for their circumstance.
+Social Security and Medicare benefits will not be affected; and the funds are not taxable.
+Reverse Mortgages can have adjustable or fixed rates.
+The home is never in danger of being taken away by the lending institution or put up for sale against your will if you live past your loan term - even if the current property value goes below the loan balance.
+If you would like to learn more about reverse mortgages, feel free to call us at (401) 583-4150.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.